-Tesla offers a number of streaming services, which vary depending on what region the car was sold and options selected.
-Some services have offered options for improved quality in the past. (updated Oct-2019)
+Tesla offers a number of streaming services, which vary depending on what region the car was sold and the options selected.
+Some services have offered options for improved quality in the past. (updated Mar-2022)

 SiriusXM – A North American satellite-based music and audio service.
-Offered as part of the Ultra High Fidelity Sound package on cars that have a pano roof and made standard on the Model S and X in 2018.
-The Model 3 does not include XM radio.
+Offered as part of the Ultra High Fidelity Sound package on cars that have a pano roof and made standard on the Model S and X in 2018 and after.
+The Model 3 and Y do not include XM radio.

 A paid subscription is required for this service.
 The system provides each channel with a bitrate between 4 and 64 Kbps, in 4 Kbps increments.
 XM uses its own compression technique, possibly better than MP3 at the same bitrate.

-Slacker – The streaming music source Tesla vehicles in for North America.
-Tesla provides a Slacker Plus account to all owners.
-This is better than Slacker free, as it allows song selection and is commercial-free.
-Slacker offers a Premium upgrade for a monthly fee, which allows repeating tracks and building a playlist.
+LiveOne – The streaming music source Tesla vehicles in for North America.
+Tesla provides a plus account to all owners.
+This is better than Free, as it allows song selection and is commercial-free.
+In the past, they have offered a Premium upgrade for a monthly fee, which allows repeating tracks and building a playlist.

 First, contact Tesla (use the Tesla Contact link) and ask for your specific Slacker account and password.
-Once you have that in hand, using a PC or Mac browser (not a phone) you can log in to your Slacker account.
+Once you have that in hand, using a PC or Mac browser (not a phone) you can log in to your LiveOne account.